LocalDigitalPeopleCulture/LocalDigitalPeopleCulture/application.md

 <li>Recruit participants from the project partners.
 We will also recruit participants for surveys and interviews from other local authorities using social media, existing networks, localgovdigital slack and MHCLG contacts.</li>
 </ul>
 <p>We have developed an <a href="https://trello.com/b/y2aLOjS1/localdigitalpeopleculture-project-plan">outline project plan on Trello.</a></p>
-<h3> 2.4 Describe the cost of the problem, at both a local and national level, and how you plan to size and validate that cost during the discovery phase.e </h3>
+<h3> 2.4 Describe the cost of the problem, at both a local and national level, and how you plan to size and validate that cost during the discovery phase </h3>
 <p>According to <a href="https://www.nao.org.uk/report/digital-transformation-in-government/">Amyas Morse, head of the National Audit Office</a>, &ldquo;Digital transformation has a mixed track record across government.
 It has not yet provided a level of change that will allow government to further reduce costs while still meeting people's needs.&rdquo;</p>
 <p>We experience this mixed track record in local government.
 It represents a significant cost to our local authorities, that is often intangible and hard to quantify.
 We can sometimes measure it indirectly through the actual savings realised by our transformation programmes being less than the expected savings.</p>
 <p>A lack of internal capabilities or capacity can result in the use of expensive consultancy services with mixed results.
 A transformation programme that aims to achieve digitisation won&rsquo;t realise as much savings as full digital transformation.</p>